Skip to content

 Step 4: Understanding the Output

-After generation, you'll find several important files:
+After generation, you'll find artifacts in the datastore:

 ├── pcileech_top.sv # Top-level SystemVerilog module